 If you have no restrictions, your settlement is going to be very limited.
 If you do have restrictions that are permanent, then you may be entitled to the fact that you’ve had to take a cut in pay and a settlement based on the cut in pay— not, say, the lowest form of settlement in North Carolina, the rating.
 If your restrictions are so severe that you can’t work altogether, then you’re also entitled to a settlement based on the fact that you can’t return to work at all.
 Under the right circumstances, you may even be entitled to lifetime benefits, but that’s going to take some serious work.
-That’s going to take the analysis from a workers’ compensation attorney that’s experienced in North Carolina.
+That’s going to take the analysis from a workers’ compensation attorney that’s experienced in Richmond County, NC.

 A settlement of a workers’ compensation case in North Carolina is a complex thing.
-If you’ve got a serious injury, you need an experienced North Carolina workers’ compensation attorney to advise you and help you build your case.
+If you’ve got a serious injury, you need an experienced Richmond County, NC workers’ compensation attorney to advise you and help you build your case.
 Don’t hesitate to call our office right away to give us time to start working on your case so that at the end of the case, we can get what you’re entitled to really have by law, not something that the employer just wants to give you, which is usually a few crumbs.

 Partially at Fault For a Workplace Injury